ndara/NFLMachineLearning/README.md

 `Exploration.py`: In the exploration dataset, I let my data loose to see what trends and interesting patterns may emerge.
 I explored the differences of rushing and passing the ball.
 I grouped my data by which down the play was conducted and repeated to observe correlations.
 I also managed to explore the effect point differential has on teams along with yards to go.

-`Machine Learning`: For the machine learning aspect of the project, I used several models to create predictions.
+`Machine Learning.py`: For the machine learning aspect of the project, I used several models to create predictions.
 To predict yardage gained, I used a linear regression, and random forest regressor.
 I also removed outliers to try to achieve higher precision.
 To predict the type of play, I used a gaussian model and cross validated it with a random forest classifier.

-`Presentation`: This notebook condenses the data science project in a presentable format.
+`Presentation.py`: This notebook condenses the data science project in a presentable format.
 Taking excerpts from the other notebooks, the presentation creates a flowing narrative that observes the questions addressed in detail.